 Best wishes for a quick recovery.

-Breast Augmentation - 1 Week Post-Op They're Really High
+Will my Breasts Ever Look Normal?
+1 Week Post-Op Breast Implants They're Really High

 High Breast Implants 9 Days after Surgery

 In most cases, the implants look high for a few weeks after surgery.
 Follow up with your plastic surgeon to see if a compression band may be useful.